 There are many common names associated with the hardy kiwi.
 Others include dessert kiwi, yang-tao, hardy kiwifruit, cocktail kiwi, baby kiwi, tara vine, kiwi berry, northern kiwi, bower Actinidia, arctic kiwi or grape kiwi.

-You can plant the hardy kiwi if you live in Zones 4-8.
-It is native to China, Japan, Korea and Siberia.
+You can plant the hardy kiwi if you live in Zones 4 to 8.
+It is native to China, Japan, Korea, and Siberia.

 This is a trailing liana that will be at least 25' long at maturity and can far exceed that length under good growing conditions.